 If a person already has an autoimmune disease, it means that the body was attacking the body’s tissues.
 This process happens over the years.
 Inflammation is a natural response of the immune system when something seems dangerous to the body (virus, a cut or gluten).
-A shocking fact is that “one percent of the population has Celiac disease and one in 30 people have a gluten sensitivity–and eating gluten causes inflammation every time they eat it.”
-The immune system desperately attacks, including also body’s tissues that at the end can lead to autoimmune disease.
+A shocking fact is that one percent of the population has Celiac disease.
+One in 30 people have gluten sensitivity–and eating gluten causes inflammation every time they eat it.
+The immune system desperately attacks, including also body’s tissues that at the end, can lead to autoimmune disease.

-The problem with gluten is that structurally it is similar to body’s tissues, especially thyroid.
-Board certified nutritionist Chen Ben Asher also notes that it is not only important to remove gluten to regain control, but it is also to remember that gluten antibodies stay in the body up to three months so that the result won’t be that fast.
+The problem with gluten is that structurally it is similar to the body’s tissues, especially thyroid.
+Board-certified nutritionist Chen Ben Asher notes that removing gluten is not enough to regain control.
+Still, it is important to remember that gluten antibodies stay in the body for up to three months, and the result won’t be that fast.

 Gluten has undoubtedly shown connection to autoimmune disease.
 The best solution for health is to ditch gluten as soon as possible.
-Only that way it is possible to heal the gut.
+Only that way, it is possible to heal the gut.
 It might not be easy to determine which foods contain gluten and which not as even the labels can be confusing.
-Specialist consultation is something that is worth considering.
+Specialist consultation is worth considering.

 Gluten and Autoimmune Diseases – Is there a connection?
 Accessed from: https://www.glutenfreesociety.org/gluten-and-the-autoimmune-disease-spectrum/#8dqsRJMPe5wjaK4u.99rel=”nofollow”